Percutaneous kidney procedures

 Most kidney stones pass out of the body on their own through urine.
 When they do not, your health care provider may recommend these procedures.

 During the procedure, you will lie on your stomach on a table.
-You will be given a shot of lidocaine.
+You will be given a shot of lidocaine in the skin where the procedure will be done.
 This is the same medicine your dentist uses to numb your mouth.
 The provider may give you medicines to help you relax and reduce pain.

 If you have nephrostomy only: